EtchedPixels/CC6303/README.md

   We could do far better with a proper processor that understood 680x not just a pattern handler.
 We fudge it a bit with hints but it's not ideal.

+- Floating point
+  The cc65 front end has some float support although it is not supported by the back end, and I don't know how tested the frontend code is therefore.
+  Adding float should not be hard, it's basically a long with no inlineable operators as far as the compiler code generator is concerned.
+It would however need someone to volunteer to write the basic IEEE floating point operations (add, negate, multiply, divide, maybe compare, plus conversion to and from float) for a 680x processor.